-Thanksgiving day closings
+Thanksgiving Day closings

-The following state, federal and local government offices' schedules may be affected by the Thanksgiving Day Holiday on Thursday.
+The following state, federal and local government offices’ schedules may be affected today by the Thanksgiving Day Holiday:

 GARBAGE COLLECTION

-Little Rock: Thursday's routes will be picked up Friday.
-Friday's routes will be picked up Saturday.
+Little Rock: Today’s routes will be picked up Friday.
+Friday’s routes will be picked up Saturday.

-Little Rock Recycling: Thursday's routes will be picked up Friday.
-Friday's routes will be picked up Saturday.
+Little Rock Recycling: Today’s routes will be picked up Friday.
+Friday’s routes will be picked up Saturday.

-Maumelle: Thursday's routes will be picked up today.
-Friday's routes will run Monday.
+Maumelle: Today’s routes were picked up Wednesday.
+Friday’s routes will run Monday.
 Routes will be delayed by one business day until Dec.
 3.

-North Little Rock: Thursday's and Friday's routes will run one day late.
+North Little Rock: Today’s and Friday’s routes will run one day late.

-Sherwood: Thursday's routes will be picked up today.
-Friday's routes will be picked up Monday.
+Sherwood: Today’s routes picked up Wednesday.
+Friday’s routes will be picked up Monday.

-Sherwood Recycling: Thursday's routes will be picked up Friday.
-Friday's routes will be picked up Saturday.
+Sherwood Recycling: Today’s routes picked up Wednesday.
+Friday’s routes will be picked up Saturday.

 Wrightsville: Regular schedule.

-North of the river: Thursday's and Friday's routes will run one day late.
+Unincorporated areas of Pulaski County : North of the river: Today’s routes will be picked up Friday.
+Friday’s routes will be picked up Saturday.

-South of the river: Thursday's and Friday's routes will run one day late.
+South of the river: Today’s routes will be picked up Friday.
+Friday’s routes will be picked up Saturday.

 GOVERNMENT OFFICES